NathanNeelis/real-time-web-2021/README.md

 ## Features
 ### Rooms
-Enter a room to use this application with just your friends
+Enter a room to use this application with just your friends.

 ### Choose realtime position
 You can click on the grid map to change your position realtime.
 This way the other players know of your movements.